-Jerry Sandusky's son facing child sex abuse charges
+Jerry Sandusky's son facing child sex soliciting charges

 Story highlights

-- Jeffrey Sandusky faces a variety of sexual abuse and child pornography charges
+- Jeffrey Sandusky faces a variety of charges related to underage girls

 - His father's case led to the firing of legendary head coach Joe Paterno and the Penn State president

-(CNN)Jeffrey Sandusky, the son of convicted sex abuser and former Penn State assistant football coach Jerry Sandusky, has been arrested on felony and misdemeanor child sexual abuse charges, according to court documents from the commonwealth of Pennsylvania.
+(CNN)Jeffrey Sandusky, the son of convicted sex abuser and former Penn State assistant football coach Jerry Sandusky, has been arrested on felony and misdemeanor child sexual offense charges, according to court documents from the commonwealth of Pennsylvania.

-The younger Sandusky, 41, faces 14 counts, including sexual assault of a child older than 11, sexual assault of a child less than 16, and a variety of other sexual abuse and child pornography charges.
+The younger Sandusky, 41, faces 14 counts, including soliciting sex from a child under age 16, and soliciting child pornography.

-The charges have offense dates going as far back as March 1, 2013, according to the court documents.
+The charges involve incidents with two girls, one in 2013 and one in 2016.

+The alleged crimes were uncovered late last year when a girl told her father that Sandusky had texted her repeatedly, asking her to send him naked photos.

 Sandusky was arraigned Monday, and a preliminary hearing has been scheduled for February 22.
 Sandusky is being held in county jail on $200,000 bail, according to the documents.

+His mother, Dottie Sandusky, was emotional at the hearing and said her son was innocent.
+She has also been a staunch defender of her husband.

-The defendant's father, Jerry Sandusky, was at the center of a child sexual abuse scandal that rocked Penn State University in 2011.
+Jerry Sandusky was at the center of a child sexual abuse scandal that rocked Penn State University in 2011, and is currently in prison.

 A grand jury report accused Jerry Sandusky, a retired Penn State defensive coordinator, of sexually abusing eight boys over at least 15 years.
 A report conducted by former FBI Director Louis Freeh accused Penn State leaders of showing "total and consistent disregard" for the victims of child sex abuse and covering up Sandusky's abuse.

-Note: Correction: A previous version of this story incorrectly described the charges against Jeffrey Sandusky.
-He faces counts including soliciting sex from a child under age 16 and soliciting child pornography.